mokyen/okyensourcesoftware/invariance.md

 ## Guaranteeing Manipulation of a Resource, or RAII

 Resources such as files, sockets, or heap memory need to be managed so that the right steps are made to open/close, connect/close, or allocate/deallocate these assets.
 It can be dangerous to assume that a caller will properly implement the correct initialization/deinitialization, so the [Resource Allocation is Initialization, or RAII,](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#p8-dont-leak-any-resources) technique was devised to encapsulate the assets.
-When RAII is utilized, the wrapping entity guarantees that any function that can access that object can be called from the end of its constructor until its destructor is called.
+When implementing RAII, the wrapping entity (object) guarantees that any function that can access the underlying resource can be called from the end of the object's constructor until the object's destructor is called.

 This guarantee is our second form of invariance.